luckyCao/element/examples/docs/en-US/date-picker.md

 Picking a date range is supported.

 :::demo When in range mode, the left and right panels are linked by default.
 If you want the two panels to switch current months independently, you can use the `unlink-panels` attribute.
+You can use `picker-options` to set disabled date and set shortcuts, more information can be found at [picker-options](#/en-US/component/date-picker#picker-options).

 ```html
 <template>